Red flag symptoms associated with pyrexia

 - Genitourinary examination

 You may need to assess certain joints or review ulcers, which may be dressed, or pressure sores that may be difficult to visualise particularly in housebound patients.
+A joint assessment with a district nurse may be needed to see a wound without a dressing.

 - Genital swabs